ergoplatform/ergodocs/docs/dev/protocol/index.md

 ## [Scaling](/dev/protocol/scaling)

 The scaling aspect in Ergo Platform's design has been a high priority since the mainnet launch.
-In order to gain mass adoption, a blockchain should be able to scale.
 Scalability refers to the efficient use of computational resources and high throughput.
-Ergo incorporates various elements to achieve near-infinite scalability.
-The design is built on the extended UTXO model with its novel language, ErgoScript, relying on peer-reviewed academic research.
+Ergo's design is built on the extended UTXO model with its novel language, ErgoScript, relying on peer-reviewed academic research.
 With years of research, Ergo developed various features such as stateless clients, NIPoPoWs and UTXO based smart contracts.